kat-kel/gallicorpora-demo/README.md

             }
     }
     ```
-    The python script `scripts/doc_parameters.py` queries the document's IIIF manifest and accesses the first value of the labels "Language" and "Date."
-To clean the language, the script parses the first two letters and casts them in lower case.
-It also parses the first two numbers from the date.
-These two values are then sent to a temporary file: `model_parameters.txt`.

-    ```
-    it
-    14
-    ```

-    The shell script `scripts/2_transcribe_images.sh` then parses this temporary file and uses its data to construct the name of the ideal models for the document.
-First, the script checks that the language abbreviation parsed from the IIIF manifest is indeed two lower-case letters.
-It also checks that date abbreviation is a two-digit integer, and then it increases the number by 1.
-This summation represents the century in which the document was published.

-    With these cleaned data, the ideal models for the document are then recognized as the concatenation of the language abbreviation, century, and the model's function ("seg" or "htr").
-The example IIIF manfiest metadata above, for instance, would be parsed by the python and shell scripts and the document's ideal models would be `it15seg.mlmodel` for segmentation and `it15htr.mlmodel` for text recognition.
+    The example IIIF manfiest metadata above, for instance, would ideally have models trained on Italian texts from the 15th century.
+According to this application's file naming syntax, those models would be called `it15seg.mlmodel` for segmentation and `it15htr.mlmodel` for text recognition.
+By parsing data from the IIIF manifest and transforming it into these ideal models' names, the application then knows what to search for in the collection of models it installed in `models/`.

-2. Figure out if that ideal model was installed.
+2. What are the available models?

     During the installation process, either models were downloaded and named according to the syntax described above (language+century+function) or they were already locally installed on the computer.
-The installation process verifies that the locally installed models adhere to the required syntax.
+Because the installation process verifies that the locally installed models adhere to the required syntax, all the models in `models/` are named in a way that reveals for what language and century they are optimized.

-    In either case, default models are also downloaded during the installation.
-URLs to download a default segmentation and a default HTR model are assigned to variables `DEFAULTSEG` and `DEFAULTHTR`.
+    Also during the installation process, default models are downloaded into the directory `models/`.
+The URL to a default segmentation model and the URL to a default HTR model are both given in the file `install.sh`.

     ```bash